 This year’s Interaction Week, held in Helsinki, Finland was a tremendous success, and we’re looking forward to New York City hosting a fantastic week in 2017.

-Hosting the Interaction conference will bring the world's interaction design community to you.
-It’s a great way to showcase your local design community and share your city’s unique voice in design, and will expose local designers to the leading thinkers and practitioners in interaction design.
-It’s also great outlet for networking and recruitment with companies from around the world gaining access to a skilled practitioner base.
+Hosting Interaction Week will bring the world's interaction design community to you.
+It is a great way to showcase your local design community, share your city’s unique voice in design, and expose local designers to the leading thinkers and practitioners in interaction design.
+It is also great outlet for networking and recruitment with companies from around the world gaining access to a skilled practitioner base.

-The ideal host city candidate for Interaction17 will:
+The ideal host city candidate for Interaction Week will:

-- Feature a strong and vibrant design community, and unique contributions to the field of design.
+- Feature a strong and vibrant design community, and unique contributions to the field of interaction design

-- Partner with a local design school with a strong interaction design program at undergraduate and graduate level.
+- Partner with a local design school with a strong interaction design program to support the Interaction Design Education Summit

 Conference committees and the IxDA

 Hosting an international conference is a significant undertaking.
 The IxDA is committed to providing guidance, support and infrastructure components to ensure continuity from the previous conferences and a strong foundation for the planning team.

 We encourage local interaction design communities to make a case for Interaction Week to be held in their city.
 The detailed requirements for proposals are outlined below, along with a summary of the submission guidelines, timing, review and selection process.